kletobias/kletobias.github.io/_projects/Chapter_5-4.md

 #### Adding a user in the terminal

-- One has to have *root* priviledges in order to do any of the following!
+- One has to have *root* privileges in order to do any of the following!
 - The user is added by running `useradd <username>`
 - To verify, that the user was created, the command `id <username>` is used.
 - This command gives additional information, if the username was created correctly (from left to right in the following)\:
   - `uid=1003(ashley)` **uid** gives the userid and the name of the user the id represents.
-  - `gid=1003(ashley)` **gid** gives the group id and name of the group similiar to **uid**.
+  - `gid=1003(ashley)` **gid** gives the group id and name of the group similar to **uid**.
 This group will always default to the username.
 Each user has it\'s own group with the same name, as the user\'s username.
   - `groups=1003(ashley)` **groups** gives the group memberships that the user has.
 These can but are not limited to other local user groups, like *staff, administrators, it-department* for example.
 ```bash
 ~ $ su -